The 4th Industrial Revolution and its many Scenarios

 The emerging Social Credit System, the invasion of online private data, a dystopian future controlled by AI or automatisation leading to millions of job losses.

 Could this be our future?
 Well…not entirely

 Every Industrial Revolution have called for radical changes in our thoughts and actions throughout history.
 Society, economy and political mindset had been altered in the name of progress.
-Historically, industrial revolutions have always begun with greater inequality, struggle for the working-class, followed by periods of political and institutional change.
+Historically, industrial revolutions have always begun with greater inequality.
+The struggle for the working-class, followed by periods of political and institutional change was only the aftermath.
 Will this one be any different?

 The industrial revolution that began at the beginning of the 19th century originally led to a huge polarisation of wealth and power.
 For nearly a 100 years it shaped the spread of democracy, trade unions, progressive taxation and the development of social safety nets.

 But what major impact does the 4th Industrial Revolution have on society and politics?
 And what are the risks?